vasudev-sharma/DeepEEG-Forecast/README.md

 [Weights and Biases](https://wandb.ai/)

 ## TODO
+- [ ] Add instructions in readme to perform all the 3 tasks
 - [ ] Implement Attention model
 - [ ] Implement ESRNN model
 - [ ] Deploy the model
+- [ ] Refactor Code